About Saint-Germain-Beaupré Castle

 In 1768, the castle passed into the hands of the marquis Doublet de Persan who, financially ruined, had to sell it on the eve of the Revolution.
 Various subsequent owners neglected its upkeep.
 In 1860, the new owner was forced to carry out repairs including entirely rebuilding a collapsed tower.

-Privately owned, the château has been listed since 9 May 1946 as a monument historique by the French Ministry of Culture.
+Privately owned and therefore not open to visitors, the château has been listed since 9 May 1946 as a monument historique by the French Ministry of Culture.
 The Ministry of Culture has also classified as historical monument the moats and entrance from the 16th century as well as the façades and roof.
 The internal vaulted staircase was listed in 1941.